CSI-Tech-Talent-Pipeline/Summer-2023-preinternship/day21-node-and-express-pt-4-database-relationships/README.md

 const { Model } = require("sequelize");
 module.exports = (sequelize, DataTypes) => {
   class User extends Model {
-    /**
-     * Helper method for defining associations.
-     * This method is not a part of Sequelize lifecycle.
-     * The `models/index` file will call this method automatically.
-     */
     static associate(models) {
       // define association here
     }